 Don’t forget that we’re nearing the end of yard sale season and lots of people donate everything that’s left over, and you can find some gems if you’re willing to do a little digging.

-I also let my kids browse Ebay and Thredup.com where we’ve found some really great deals, even brand new items for a fraction of the price.
+I also let my kids browse Ebay and Thredup.com where we’ve found some really great deals, even some brand new items for a fraction of the price.

 3. Compare prices before you leave the house.